-Amid all of the rumors swirling around their upcoming Galaxy S8 flagship, Samsung quietly uploaded one of their core TouchWiz apps to the Google Play Store.
-Samsung Internet, as it's called, has come preinstalled on all Galaxy devices for years now, but you can now try the browser on almost any Android phone.
+Before the release of the Galaxy S8, Samsung quietly uploaded one of their core TouchWiz apps to the Google Play Store as a beta.
+Samsung Internet, as it's called, has been a staple on all Galaxy devices for years now, but you can now try the browser on any Android phone.

-Key features of Samsung Internet include content blockers that can remove all ads, as well as a navigation bar at the bottom of the screen for easy one-handed use.
-It's actually one of Samsung's most polished apps to date, and the browser itself has proven to be quite fast in our limited testing so far.
+After a little over half a year of languishing in the Google Play Store as a beta, Samsung Internet has finally been officially released for everyone to enjoy.
+Key features of the browser include content blockers that can remove all ads, as well as a navigation bar at the bottom of the screen for easy one-handed use.
+It's actually one of Samsung's most polished apps to date, and the browser itself has proven to be quite fast in our testing so far.

 Once you've got Samsung Internet installed, one of the first things you should do is tap the three-dot menu button in the top-right corner, then head to Settings to familiarize yourself with some of the app's options.
 From here, you can do things like change your homepage, switch to a different search engine, and adjust privacy options.